Accessible tourism: Brief history and trends

 The principles of universal design provided important conceptual foundation and guidelines for the tourism industry on how to design tourism products and services that have the value of inclusivity at their center.

 Today, Europe and the United States of America are home to the majority of the existing companies in the accessible tourism industry.
 However, companies worldwide are starting to appear as the result of a growing need, largely driven by senior tourism, due to increasing life expectancy in developed countries.
 The United States requires ADA compliant ramp access to virtually all businesses and public places.
 Portugal, Spain, the United Kingdom, Germany, France and other northern European countries are increasingly prepared to receive tourists in wheelchairs, and to provide disability equipment and wheelchair accessible transport.

 With the growth of the internet, online travel planning is also becoming more common, leading to the rise of online accessibility maps.
 For example, starting in 2016, Lonely Planet started offering online accessibility resources by country.
+As for the future of accessibility tourism, b predicts that, "emerging field of study will influence tourism destination competitiveness in the future, whether that be from a human rights, emerging market segment or service delivery perspective" (Michopoulou, Darcy, Ambrose, & Buhalis, 2015).